 - Is the economic cost worth the automation?

-There are plenty more questions to ask, but you have to really think about why you are spending money to solve this problem.
+There are plenty more questions to ask, but you must consider why you are spending money to solve this problem.
 How often does the problem come up (frequency)?
-You need a business case as to why it’s worth spending that budgeted (planned) money.
+You need a business case for why it’s worth spending that budgeted (planned) money.

 Next, shadow the business user and get a true understanding of the process.
-Many times, they describe the process one way, but do the work in a different way.
-It’s not their fault, they do this process often and skip steps.
-It’s your job to make sure to capture the exact steps in the process.
+They often describe the process one way but do the work differently.
+It’s not their fault; they do this process often and skip steps.
+It’s your job to capture the exact steps in the process.

 Statement of Work or Performance Work Statement

-Now that you have the SOW or PWS, it’s time to break it down to estimate the costs associated with the work, or results.
+Now that you have the SOW or PWS, it’s time to break it down to estimate the costs associated with the work or results.
 There are many ways of estimating costs.
-One common way is to look at the past history of a similar type of PWS/SOW.
+One common way is to look at the history of a similar type of PWS/SOW.
 If it’s similar work, perhaps it’s similar costs.
-Another method is to try to break down the work performed into manageable chunks and calculating the costs that way.
-Knowing exactly which types of labor categories is very helpful.
+Another method is to break down the work performed into manageable chunks and calculate the costs.
+Knowing exactly which types of labor categories are very helpful.
 For example, you need to know if you need a developer or a project manager or a technical writer.

 It’s hard to determine the proper labor categories without experience.
-Reach out to colleagues and to other departments to see if they have Subject Matter Experts that can assist.
-If you need to maintain servers under the contract, reach out to your IT department to ask for estimated costs, perhaps.
+Reach out to colleagues and other departments to see if they have subject matter experts who can assist.
+If you need to maintain servers under the contract, perhaps reach your IT department to ask for estimated costs.
 After all, if it costs your organization XXX dollars to maintain a server, surely, a contractor can compete with that cost.
 Another way to estimate costs is to get a Rough Order of Magnitude price estimate from several vendors for similar work.
 Be careful with this approach because it might give vendors an unfair advantage if the information you provide them to make the estimate is not available to other vendors.
 There are many other methods as well.
 I suggest you research how to do an independent cost estimate for a project and start there.